Past Explorations Courses

 Professor of Economics

-This course, after building micro and macro foundations, looks at the roles of resources, reliance upon markets, and institutions in advancing economic well-being, especially in less developed nations.
+Looks at the roles of resources, markets, and social institutions in advancing economic well-being, especially in less developed countries.
 Ownership of resources, freedom to exchange, adequate nutrition, capital (investment) flows, labor force productivity, education, technological change, the (public) provision of infrastructure, and role of international participants in promoting economic growth are examined.
-Public choice theory applied to non-market decision-making is introduced.
+Public choice theory applied to nonmarket decision-making is introduced.